rezaca/hangman/README.md

-# hangman
+# psychic game
-a game of hangman using JS
+a guessing game using JS